GinnyQian/Group28/README.md

 - identify target users, apply cartoonlizaiton for the front page if the website built for preschool education is decided
 - inspiration for interaction part: users could comment and talk on the introduction page, find more existed web for reference
 - Mongo database is optional

+## Meeting Notes

+#### 09/4/2021

+- Clarify and divide the parts of the project in more details, every member work on each module
+- Update the function of end back: Quiz is achieveable, ten questions for every user
+- The draft of the report is due on 17/4/2021